"QUANTUM SHOT" #550(rev) Link - article by Avi Abrams

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"

-DRB is a top-ranked and respected source for the best in art, travel and fascinating technology, with a highly visual presentation.
-Our in-depth articles in many categories make DRB a highly visual online magazine, bringing you quality entertainment every time you open your "feed" reader or visit our site - About DRB
+DRB is a top-ranked and respected source for the best in art, travel and fascinating technology, with a highly eclectic presentation.
+Our in-depth articles in many categories make DRB a valued online magazine, bringing you quality info and entertainment every time you visit the site - About DRB

 2 Comments: